-The 1969 thru 1976 lock cylinders are held in place by a metal spring tab that sticks out of the lock cylinder.
-This tab engages a narrow, rectangular slot in the column housing #30.
-Looking straight into the column housing, this slot is vertical and located right on the centerline of the lock cylinder, 1.75 inches from the underside of the chrome wings on the lock cylinder.
+The 1969 thru early 1979 lock cylinders are held in place by a metal spring tab that sticks out of the lock cylinder.
+This tab engages a narrow, rectangular slot in the turn signal housing.
 See FIG. 1 on the next page.
 If your steering column has never had the lock cylinder replaced, there will most likely be a thin die casting metal membrane covering the slot.
 Keeping a thin bladed tool to the right side of the slot, break the housing flash.
 Now depress the spring tab.